Anna-Elisabeth/LeoAnna_FE/README.md

 The project remit is to fix bugs, find/make improvements and add features.

 ### Key features
-- Minor changes:
+- Minor improvements:
   - Basket totals fixed to two decimal places

-- Major changes:
+- Major improvements:
   - Improved login functionality
   - Admin and basket interfaces updated for better organisation.

+- New features:
+  - Accessibility:
+    - Aria and HTML5 landmarks applied
+    - Utilisation of `react-axe`

 ### `npm start`